 Broadcast through KHQ, KOMO, KGW, KGO, KPO and KFI.
-8:30 to 9 p.m.-Hill Billy Boys with musical settings entertain the radio all-dience during the Hill Billy half hour, which will be heard through KHQ and KPO.
+8:30 to 9 p.m.-Hill Billy Boys Songs of the Kentucky mountaineers and present-day comedy sketches told in verse with musical settings entertain the radio audience during the Hill Billy half hour, which will be heard through KHQ and KPO.
 10 to 11 p.m.-Cotton Blossom Minstrels Songs of the Southland and the intriguing atmosphere of the cotton plantation will be brought by the Cotton Blossom Minstrels to NBC system station listeners.